dreammaster38/coursera_getting_and_cleaning_data/README.md

 For the description of the features see the accordingly code book: [https://github.com/dreammaster38/coursera_getting_and_cleaning_data/blob/master/CodeBook.md](https://github.com/dreammaster38/coursera_getting_and_cleaning_data/blob/master/CodeBook.md "Code book for Courseras Getting and Cleaning Data")

+# Contained scripts
+`run_analysis.R`: This script contains the logic to merging and tidying up the provided data set.
+`generate_codebook.R`: A little helper script to generate a code book fragment, which was used to create the final code book

 # Data set transformations

 The original data set was transformed in several ways.
 This section describes the important steps taken to cleanup the data set and the steps taken to create a tidy data set.